'Still no direct contact with Peng'

 Talking to BBC tennis correspondent Russell Fuller, Simon said he did not believe speaking out strongly and demanding answers from the Chinese authorities would be counterproductive.

-"Diplomacy is always very very strong and I am sure that they would prefer we are not talking about this," he said.
+"Diplomacy is always very, very strong and I am sure that they would prefer we are not talking about this," he said.

 "I think we are better addressing it than working in a vacuum where nobody knows and the world is trying to figure out our position.